Orientation Coordinator Application

 A complete application consists of the following components:

-- Basic information (contact information, academic information, experience, technical skills, etc.)
+- Basic information (academic interests, class year, experience, technical skills, etc.)

 - Short essay responses

-Invitations for individual interviews will be sent by Friday, February 12.
-First-round interviews will take place February 16 - 19, and second-round group interviews will occur February 22 - 26.
-You will be contacted via email with further information about the interview timeline.
+Invitations for individual interviews will be sent shortly after the application deadline.
+First-round individual interviews will take place February 20 - 23, and second-round group interviews will be the following week.
+Detailed interview information will be sent via email.

 About the Position

-- Coordinate scheduling, equipment, and logistics for academic programs (e.g., academic planning and Engaging With Faculty sessions)
+- Coordinate scheduling, equipment, and logistics for academic programs (e.g., department panels and faculty sessions)

 - Assist with language placement exam scheduling